tedneward/INFO314-TicTacToeRFC/RFC.md

 The server is permitted to use any sort of scheme for session identifiers, so long as they do not include whitespace.
 Thus, values of "1234" (integer values), "0cb8d694-3999-4bc6-8351-0e978b62a08d" (GUIDs), or "57.34" (floating point values) would all be acceptable.
 Some servers may choose the floating-point scheme to allow sessions to indicate relationships to one another; for example, two players may be in sessions "4.1" and "4.2", respectively, with observers on sessions "4.3" and "4.4".
 However, each of these sessions is considered unique, has no special relationship to one another, and is purely left as a server implementation detail.

 ### Creating a game
 A client can choose to create a new game (in essence looking for another player) by sending a [create](#crea) message to the server.
-This will create a new, unique game on the server that is still missing a player, and the server will respond with a [joined-game](#join) message; this is the same response as if the client [joined](#join) an existing game.
+This will create a new, unique game on the server that is still missing a player, and the server will respond with a [joined-game](#jond) message; this is the same response as if the client [joined](#join) an existing game.
 Since there is no second player yet in this game, the client will receive no further messages from the server until a (different) client joins the game.

 ### Finding a game
-A client can also ask to see a list of open games on the server by sending a [game list]() message to the server.
-The server will respond with a [list of open games]().
-From there, the client can select a game and ask to join it.
+A client can also ask to see a list of open games on the server by sending a [list](#list) message to the server.
+The server will respond with a [list of open games](#gams).
+From there, the client can select a game by identifier and ask to [join](#join) it.

 ### Joining a game
 A client can ask to join an open game by sending a [join](#join) message to the server.